msjimc/AgileROH/README.md

 ## Instructions

-### ### AgileFROHFinder:
+### AgileFROHFinder:
 This application requires the name with path of the VCF files, the name with location of the results (text) file and the required results format, for example

+> AgileFROHFinder.exe /data/vcf/Patient1.vcf /data/results/Patient1.txt -t

+or

-AgileFROHFinder.exe /data/vcf/Patient1.vcf /data/results/Patient1.txt -t
+> AgileFROHFinder.exe /data/vcf/Patient1.vcf /data/results/Patient1.txt -t -Y

 there are three format options:
--t saves the data i a tab delimited file formated as chromosome<tab>Region start<tab>Region end<tab>Regions length -b saves the regions as a series of coordinates (i.e. chr12:10000000-20000000) that can be entered in to the IGV browser or the Genome browser webpage.
+__-t__ saves the data i a tab delimited file formated as chromosome<tab>Region start<tab>Region end<tab>Regions length
+__-b__ saves the regions as a series of coordinates (i.e. chr12:10000000-20000000) that can be entered in to the IGV browser or the Genome browser webpage.
--a creates a file with the regions saves in both formats.
+__-a__ creates a file with the regions saves in both formats.
+__-Y__

 (Note the folder used to save the results file most exist before running the application).

-AgileROHFilterer:
+### AgileROHFilterer:
 This application requires the name with path of the VCF files, the name with location of the filtered vcf file fil, the name with location of the results (text) file, the number of bases added to the start and end of each region to account for error in identifying a regions ends, and the required results format, for example

+> AgileROHFilterer.exe /data/vcf/Patient1.vcf /data/filteredvcf/Patient1_filtered.vcf /data/results/Patient1.txt 500000 -t

+or

-AgileROHFilterer.exe /data/vcf/Patient1.vcf /data/filteredvcf/Patient1_filtered.vcf /data/results/Patient1.txt 500000 -t
+> AgileROHFilterer.exe /data/vcf/Patient1.vcf /data/filteredvcf/Patient1_filtered.vcf /data/results/Patient1.txt 500000 -t -Y

 Regions can be extended by between 0 and 1 Mb. there are three format options:
--t saves the data i a tab delimited file formated as chromosome<tab>Region start<tab>Region end<tab>Regions length -b saves the regions as a series of coordinates (i.e. chr12:10000000-20000000) that can be entered in to the IGV browser or the Genome browser webpage.
+__-t__ saves the data i a tab delimited file formated as chromosome<tab>Region start<tab>Region end<tab>Regions length
+__-b__ saves the regions as a series of coordinates (i.e. chr12:10000000-20000000) that can be entered in to the IGV browser or the Genome browser webpage.
--a creates a file with the regions saves in both formats.
+__-a__ creates a file with the regions saves in both formats.
+__-Y__

 (Note the folder used to save the results file most exist before running the application).